DT 500 ZINE Presents Exclusive Banter with Stefan: A Ritzy Peek into Philosophy, Tech, and the Future

 STEFAN: – Courage is as courageous does (to paraphrase Forrest Gump’s mother)

 STEFAN: – Every human being is like this.
 Why do you think selfie sticks are so popular?
-So if you have low self-esteem and are mean to yourself, you will create a bad you.
+So, if you have low self-esteem and are mean to yourself, you will create a bad you.
 Your body will die, so the risk you take is not loving life while you have a chance.
 Being alive is being a risk-taker.

 STEFAN: – The speed of change increases when more people have access to technology (new opportunities) and are affected by a dysfunctional economy (new problems).
 So old business models and empires are dying faster than before, not because leaders are bad at what they do but because they are good at providing the wrong solution.
 This sounds scary, but it is excellent news since we have enormous problems with limited resources and a growing population.
 We need new solutions fast.
-Then I will provide up-to-date examples of how new opportunities are changing our world and what successful companies are doing.
+Then, I will provide up-to-date examples of how new opportunities are changing our world and what successful companies are doing.

 STEFAN: –

 “I think of the future of an island.
 Crystal clear waters, blue sky, and sunshine, the future is paradise!
-No food, drinking water, or friends, the future is hell!
+No food, drinking water, or friends; the future is hell!
 Utopia vs dystopia, cyclic vs disruptive…The future will be all of these, and the important question is not about predictions but why you do what you do.
 Will your actions take us to paradise or to hell?
 What is the point of being pessimistic?
 If everyone joins the Preppers – people who invest in guns and store food to prepare for Armageddon – then that’s what the future will be like.
 I think connectivity will ultimately lead to the end of the hierarchy, and that’s the revolution.”

-DT 500 ZINE: – Who is your mentor?
+DT 500 ZINE: – Who has been your guiding influence or mentor throughout your career?

 STEFAN: – Nature is my source of inspiration and my mentor.
 I don’t follow the news and try to keep the information private.
 Of course, I dig for information when I do research.